Chapter 2:

 “We tried everything!
 Everything!”

-Mage 3 (looking to the sky)
+Mage 3 (looking at the sky)

-“Where is justice… for someone like him?”
+“Where is justice for someone like him?”

-SCENE – The Tremor
+SCENE – The tremor

 Suddenly, the ground shakes.